Charles X Gustav: March across the Belts

 On 17 July he again landed on Zealand and besieged Copenhagen with its king Frederick III of Denmark and Norway, but the city managed to hold out long enough for the Dutch fleet under Lieutenant-Admiral Jacob van Wassenaer Obdam to relieve the city, defeating the Swedish fleet in the Battle of the Sound on 29 October 1658, and Copenhagen repelled a major assault afterwards.
-Jutland had been reconquered by Denmark–Norway's allies, Poland and Brandenburg, and in 1659 Danish and forces liberated the Island of Funen in the Battle of Nyborg.
-As Baltic trade was vital to the Dutch economy they made clear to Charles they would not allow Sweden to control the Sound.

 Estates in Gothenburg

 Charles X consented to reopen negotiations with Denmark, at the same time proposing to exercise pressure upon his rival by a simultaneous winter campaign in Norway.
 Such an enterprise necessitated fresh subsidies from his already impoverished people, and obliged him in December 1659 to cross over to Sweden to meet the estates, whom he had summoned to Gothenburg.
 The lower estates protested the imposition of fresh burdens, but were persuaded by Charles.

+Reduction

+Christina had granted numerous estates to the nobility, a move that Charles X opposed, believing the kingdom's finances should primarily rely on taxes from peasant farms rather than revenues from trade.
+At the 1655 Riksdag, he initiated a land reduction to restore the state's wealth and strengthen its finances.
+However, his actions only partially alleviated Sweden's financial situation.
+The result of these measures was noticeable only after his death, when his son, Charles XI, used the same decrees to justify his own reduction many years later.